asymppdc/asympPDC/README.md

 [12] L.A.
 Baccalá and K. Sameshima (2022).
 Partial directed coherence and the vector autoregressive modelling myth and a  caveat. *Front Netw Physiol* **2**:845327. https://doi.org/10.3389/fnetp.2022.845327 (**Note**: MATLAB/Octave scripts and functions used to generate all four figures of this article are provided in `./demo/PDCVARMYTH2022` subdirectory.
 Follow the instructions in Readme file.)

-[13] F. Rezaei, O. Alamoudi, S. Davani and S. Hou (2022) Fast  asymptotic algorithm for real-time causal connectivity analysis of  multivariate systems and signals. *Signal Process* **204**:108822. https://doi.org/10.1016/j.sigpro.2022.108822 These authors optimized the `asymp_pdc.m` and `asymp_dtf` routines called `FastAsympAlg.m` that basically got rid of sparse matrices operation and improved the speed by two order of magnitude.
+[13] F. Rezaei, O. Alamoudi, S. Davani and S. Hou (2022) Fast  asymptotic algorithm for real-time causal connectivity analysis of  multivariate systems and signals. *Signal Process* **204**:108822. https://doi.org/10.1016/j.sigpro.2022.108822 (**Note:** These authors optimized the `asymp_pdc.m` and `asymp_dtf` routines called `FastAsympAlg.m` basically by optimizing matrix operations and getting rid of sparse matrices that improved the speed by two order of magnitude.
+Look at `compare_original_x_FastAsympAlg.m` script in `./examples folder`. )

 ## License